 It was renovated during the 16th century and then again in the 20th, and its original Byzantine form was altered.
 In 1928, the monastery was converted into a convent, and today, only one elderly nun lives there.

-The church of the monastery is of the Byzantine style, and its painted artworks date back to the post-Byzantine period.
+The church of the monastery is in the Byzantine style, and its painted artworks date back to the post-Byzantine period.

-Still, icons from the 14th and 16th centuries are housed there, as well.
+Icons from the 14th and 16th centuries are still housed there as well.
 In the monastery, there is an important library with many books and manuscripts, a museum with sacred vestments and utensils, and a small collection of prehistoric tools found on the island.

 See all the latest news from Greece and the world at Greekreporter.com.
 Contact our newsroom to report an update or send your story, photos and videos.
 Follow GR on Google News and subscribe here to our daily email!